kornls/ytrules/index.md

 1. Please respect everyone.
 Don't be toxic.
 Doing so will result in a mute and a kick respectively.
 2. NSFW material is strictly prohibited except in #nsfw.
 Sending NSFW content outside of #nsfw will result in a 1-hour mute.
-3. You are allowed to send advertise links in #advertise.
+3. You are allowed to send advertise links in #advertise. <br>
     3a.
 DO NOT SEND NSFW LINKS EXCEPT IN #nsfw
 4. Impersonation of Nopply TV or the mods is against the rules and if found doing will result in a ban.
 5. Use English while talking in #general.